-When it is so tempting for a grown-up, can we blame our poor little one for wanting to eat it?
-So, when can a baby experience the heavenliness of an ice cream?
-MomJunction answers this question, and also shares tips and recipes for introducing your baby to ice creams.
+When it is so tempting for a grown-up, can we blame our little ones for wanting to eat it?
+But when can babies eat ice cream?
+MomJunction answers this question and shares recipes and tips for introducing ice cream to your baby.

 When Can Babies Have Ice Cream?

-According to the Australian Guide to Healthy Eating, discretionary foods and drinks like ice cream and other ice confections are to be avoided for children as they are poor sources of important nutrients (1).
+According to the Australian Guide to Healthy Eating, discretionary foods and drinks such as ice cream and other ice confections should be avoided for babies as they are poor sources of nutrients (2).
+However, you can introduce ice-creams in moderation after consulting with a pediatrician and give them occasionally to the baby.

-The first 12 months are crucial for your baby as you introduce him to nutritious food, and build a taste for healthy foods.
-Therefore, it is too early to feed your baby with ice cream.
+The first 12 months are crucial for your baby as you introduce nutritious food, and build a taste for healthy foods.
+Therefore, the first 12-month period is too early to feed your baby ice cream.
 Here are a few reasons why you should avoid ice cream during this time:

-Almost all the ice creams in the market contain preservatives, fat, sugar, artificial ingredients, and food coloring.
-So it is worth a wait until your baby’s first birthday.
+Almost all the ice creams in the market contain preservatives, fat, sugar, artificial ingredients, and food coloring (3).
+So, it is worth a wait until your baby’s first birthday.

 2. Whole milk